TGV Lyria: Rolling stock

 TGV Sud-Est tri-current trains were originally used for the route between Paris and Lausanne, Bern, and Zurich, with 7 trains owned by SNCF and 2 owned by CFF (train nos.
 112 & 114).
 In summer 2006, all trains were renovated to offer a better quality of service.

 Services to Geneva were operated using bi-current TGV Sud-Est sets.
 Trains, with the exception of those running to Geneva, used to carry the Ligne de cœur logo; this was gradually replaced in 2006 with the TGV Lyria logo and only the old red-border livery remains.
 The CFF logo was also added to their cars during April 2006.

 From the opening of the LGV Est in 2007, service to Basel/Zurich was run by the new TGV POS as well as renovated TGV Réseau trains, replacing the Sud-Est sets.

 In 2012, SNCF transferred the totality of the TGV POS fleet to Lyria.

-In 2019 Lyria replaced the single-deck POS trains (355 seats) with 15 double-deck TGV Duplex (507 seats), increasing seat capacity by 30%.
+In 2019 Lyria replaced the single-deck POS trains (355 seats) with 15 double-deck TGV 2N2 (507 seats), increasing seat capacity by 30%.